POLS 155. American Political Institutions (3)

 POLS 310.
 Problems of Political Economy (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Study of the interaction of politics and economics in selected problem areas involving global, national and urban political-economic systems.
 The political role of global corporations and the political dimensions of trade, taxation and budgeting are considered.
-(Available for General Education, Social Sciences.)
+(Available for General Education, D1 Social Sciences.)

 POLS 321.
 Comparative Political Ideologies (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Examines, compares and contrasts a range of political ideologies and their interpretation and application in contemporary societies.
 Attention is paid to defining the role and function of ideologies in specific contemporary states.
-(Available for General Education, Comparative Cultural Studies.)
+(Available for General Education, F Comparative Cultural Studies.)

 POLS 332.
 Politics of Latin America (3)

-Prerequisite: Completion of the Lower Division writing requirement.
+Prerequisite: Completion of the lower division writing requirement.
 Introductory study of the politics of Latin America.
 Topics treated include dependency theory, revolution, the national security state, women in politics, theologies of liberation and redemocratization.
 Selected nations are used as case studies.
-(Available for General Education, Comparative Cultural Studies.)
+(Available for General Education, F Comparative Cultural Studies.)